neondatabase/preview-branches-with-cloudflare/README.md

 bun install -g wrangler
 wrangler login
 ```

-4. Create a Neon project at https://console.neon.tech
+4. Create a Neon project.
+You can [sign up and create one for free](https://neon.tech/ref=github)

 5. Copy environment files and set the `DATABASE_URL` secret to your project's connection string: